Pyro-Warrior-1884/fincheck-next/README.md

 ## Visualization and Metrics

-Each visualization:

-* Explains the metric being displayed
+### Explainable Visualization

+To support non-expert users, the visualization layer provides:

+- Inline explanations for each metric (what it means and why it matters)
-* Clearly states whether higher or lower values are better
+- Clear indication of whether higher or lower values are preferable
-* Automatically identifies the best-performing model per metric
+- Automatic identification of the best-performing model per metric

-The visualization layer is suitable for academic reports, performance analysis, and optimization studies.
+- A human-readable model recommendation based on inference efficiency
+- Access to raw JSON outputs for transparency and reproducibility

+This design allows both technical and non-technical users to interpret results without requiring prior machine learning expertise.

 ---